Viceroy Hotels FY26 revenue rises 35% in Q4, driven by acquisition

 *this image is generated using AI for illustrative purposes only.

-Viceroy Hotels has released the audio recording of its Post Earnings Conference Call for the quarter and year ended March 31, 2026.
-The call was held on May 25, 2026, under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The disclosure follows the company's announcement of its audited financial results, which showed a significant decline in annual net profit due to acquisition-related costs and higher depreciation.
+Viceroy Hotels has released the transcript of its earnings call for the quarter and year ended March 31, 2026, held on May 25, 2026, under Regulation 30 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+The disclosure follows the company's announcement of its audited financial results, which highlighted a 35.3% year-on-year increase in Q4 revenue to ₹49.5 crores, primarily driven by the consolidation of the newly acquired Marriott Executive Apartments.
+Despite the revenue surge, net profit for the quarter fell to ₹6.0 crores from ₹10.0 crores in the prior year, impacted by higher depreciation and finance costs associated with expansion activities.

 Financial Performance Overview